ldv-klever/klever/docs/dev_req_specs.rst

 Development of Requirement Specifications
 =========================================

-To check specific requirements like rules of correct usage of a specific API it is necessary to develop requirement specifications.
+To check requirements with Klever it is necessary to develop *requirement specifications*.
-This part of user documentation describes how to do that.
+This part of the user documentation describes how to do that.
 It will help to fix both existing requirement specifications and to develop new ones.
+At the moment this section touches just rules of correct usage of a specific API while some things are the same for other requirements.

 ..
 TODO: the paragraph below is common for development of all specifications and configurations in Klever.
+..
+TODO: perhaps population will be redundant if development Bridge will do it implicitly.

 If you are going to develop requirement specifications we recommend you to deploy Klever in the development mode.
 In this case you will get much more debug information that can help you to identify various issues.